Generalized Emergent Dark Energy Model and the Hubble Constant Tension: Introduction

-Effectively, in almost every work, an extension of the parameter space (compared to the minimal $\Lambda$CDM scenario) is needed to release this tension, however, both the approaches as described above have some shortcomings.
-Even though a model with extended parameter space compared to the minimal $\Lambda$CDM model can address the $H_0$ tension issue, at the same time, due to the additional free parameters, the fitting of the model gets worse compared to the excellent fitting that we witnessed in $\Lambda$CDM.
-A natural question in this context therefore raised: whether one could find some cosmological models having exactly six free parameters as in the $\Lambda$CDM model, but at the same time alleviate/solve the $H_0$ tension.
+Effectively, in almost every work, an extension of the parameter space (compared to the minimal $\Lambda$CDM scenario) is needed to alleviate or solve this tension.
+However, both approaches, that means the early and late modifications of the expansion history of the universe, as described above have some shortcomings.
+Although a model with extended parameter space compared to the minimal $\Lambda$CDM model, can address the $H_0$ tension, at the same time, due to the presence of additional free parameters, the fitting of the model gets worse compared to the excellent fitting that we witnessed in the $\Lambda$CDM model.
+A natural question in this context is therefore raised: whether one could find some cosmological models having exactly six free parameters as in the $\Lambda$CDM model, but at the same time the model can alleviate or solve the $H_0$ tension.
 There are only a very few works where the $H_0$ tension can be solved without adding any extra parameter from outside.
 One is the vacuum metamorphosis model~\cite{DiValentino:2017rcr,DiValentino:2020kha} and the other one is the PEDE scenario, see for instance Refs.~\cite{Li:2019yem,Pan:2019hac}.
-Both the models are excellent to reconcile the $H_0$ tension but the problem with the sound horizon remains.
-But interestingly, both the models offer excellent fits to some of the observational datasets, not for all though.
-So, the six-parameters based cosmological models can be considered to be the potential contenders of other cosmological models.
+Both models are excellent to reconcile the $H_0$ tension but the problem with the sound horizon still remains.
+Nevertheless, both models offer excellent fits to some of the observational datasets, but not for all though.
+So, the cosmological models with six free parameters can be considered to be the potential contenders of other cosmological models.